-The Company is considered to be a qualifying entity and has applied the exemptions available under FRS 102 in respect of the following disclosures:
+The Company is considered to be a qualifying entity and has applied the exemptions available under 1.12 FRS 102 in respect of the following disclosures:

-- Cash flow statement and related notes; and - Key management personnel compensation.
+- Cash flow statement and related notes, as per Section 7 paragraph 3.17; and - Key management personnel compensation, as per paragraph 33.7.

 The Directors have assessed the suitability of using the Going Concern assumption in preparing these accounts.
 In making this assessment they have looked forward for a period of twelve months from the date that these accounts are signed.
 Due to the nature of the business, and the investment and planning periods involved, there are no dates after this period that are material to the assessment of going concern.
 The Company does not have any external debt nor is it dependent on any banking facilities.
 The Directors have prepared these accounts on the going concern basis.
-In doing so the Directors considered the latest three year business plan and the likely trading environment.
+In doing so the Directors considered the latest three-year business plan and the likely trading environment.
 The Directors concluded that it remained appropriate to continue to prepare the Company's financial statements using the Going Concern assumption.